 I happen to know the product number for each of the computers I’m using in this example.

 Above are the results.
 You can see that each computer has the same serial number, but different product numbers and, as a result, a different HP warranty status.
 You might find it hard to believe, but it is not uncommon for companies to have computers that are 10-years of age or older, so the odds are fairly high that they have computers with duplicate serial numbers.

 How can you accurately determine the HP warranty status for a computer without having to visit each one for the product number?
 Recast Software’s Endpoint Insights to the rescue!

 Endpoint Insights, through a series of processes, collects the HP warranty status (and nearly all other OEMs) for all your computers and returns the results to Configuration Manager.
 Using Endpoint Insight’s automated process drastically cuts the cost (i.e., the time) of trying to find the serial numbers for HP devices, check the warranty statuses, and troubleshoot the issues if you can’t do it initially.

 Here’s what I mean.
 Below are screenshots of the details Endpoint Insights returned regarding the two computers I used in my earlier example with duplicate HP product serial numbers.

 Notice that the warranty start dates are 10-years apart?

-Enhansoft’s WIR removes the time needed to investigate and determine the product numbers for computers with duplicate serial numbers.
-Additionally, WIR is capable of retrieving warranty information from multiple computer manufacturers.
-WIR’s powerful engine delivers comprehensive reports for both Power BI and SSRS file formats to Configuration Manager in less than one hour.
-These reports help identify computers that need to be replaced and also aid with budget planning.
+Recast’s Endpoint Insights removes the time needed to investigate and determine the product numbers for computers with duplicate serial numbers.
+Additionally, Endpoint Insights is capable of retrieving warranty information from multiple computer manufacturers.
+Endpoint Insight’s powerful engine delivers comprehensive reports for both Power BI and SSRS file formats to Configuration Manager in less than one hour.
+These reports help identify computers that need to be replaced and aid with budget planning.
 Would you like to learn more?
 Please contact us.